alilsyahril/Web-Scrapping-Fake-News/README.md

 Scrapping all the political statements with their labels (true or false) from the [politifact website](https://www.politifact.com/factchecks/list/).

 ### Dependencies
 Some python3 libraries : BeautifulSoup, urllib, requests, pandas, and re.
+You can also see all the libraries in the requirements.txt file.

+### Results
+All results were exported to the csv file called fake_news_politifact.csv.